rickintveld/trade-copier/docs/DATABASE.md

 - The worker is registered in the database (or updated if address already exists)
 - State is set to `activated`
 - `last_error` is cleared
-- `latency_ms` is initially NULL
+- `latency_us` is initially NULL
 - `updated_at` timestamp is set

 ### On Trade Processing
 When a worker successfully sends a trade:
 - Round-trip latency is measured from sending the trade until receiving acknowledgment from the MT5 receiver
-- `latency_ms` is updated with the measured latency in milliseconds
+- `latency_us` is updated with the measured latency in milliseconds
 - `updated_at` timestamp is set

 ### On Error